 So what actions can we put in place to encourage them?

 While most of us know that children should be eating between two to five servings of vegetables every day, many don’t realise variety is just as important.
-A healthy eater is one who eats a wide variety of vegetables, every day.
+A healthy eater eats a wide variety of vegetables, every day.

-It is amazing how much power parents have to influence their children’s diet – including their likes and dislikes – and here are 10 tips to get your children eating more veggies!
+It is amazing how much power parents have to influence their children’s diet – including their likes and dislikes – and here are 10 tips to get your children to eat more veggies!